demonxblaze/RCOMP-ISEP/doc/sprint1/1221276/README.md

 ### Access Point

-To be able to get WI-FI network on every floor, we have decided to implement Access Points that, individually, cover 15 meters of diameter.
+To be able to get WI-FI network on every floor, we have decided to implement Access Points that, individually, cover 50 meters of diameter.
+As walls and other obstacles can reduce this range, we will consider 20-30 meters as the maximum range for each Access Point.

 Since the building is about 30 meters long, and 30 meters wide, we would need **3** Access Points on the ground floor.
 Due to the fact that each AP can uphold about 30 users, we will need **4** Access Points in the first floor.